 Amelia Island and George Crady Bridge Fishing Pier state parks have few invasive species.
 Several mimosas (Albizia julibrissin) have occurred in the ruderal areas of Sawpit Island just north of Big Talbot Island, and the area should be periodically checked when access is again possible.
 An invasive species of lantana (Lantana camara) may be present at Amelia Island.
+Since the endangered native lantana (Lantana camara) may be present at Amelia Island.
 Since the endangered native lantana (Lantana depressa) occurs along the north Atlantic coast, staff removing Lantana camara should be aware of the differences between these two species and be very cautious about removing any lantana specimens that are not flowering.
 Golden Bamboo (Phyllostachys aurea) and skunk vine (Peaderia foetida) have both been recorded at Amelia Island and are high priorities for control as they can both spread aggressively.

-Amelia Island State Park Invasive Plant Species Species Name FISC Category Distribution Zone Scientific Name - Common Name Lantana camara - Lantana I Single Plant or Clump AM-02 Paederia foetida - Skunk vine I Scattered Plants or Clumps AM-02 Phyllostachys aurea - Golden bamboo II Single Plant or Clump AM-02 Sphagneticola trilobata - Wedelia II Single Plant or Clump AM-02
+Amelia Island State Park Invasive Plants Inventory Species Name Scientific Name - Common Name FLEPPC Distribution Zone ID Category Lantana camara - Lantana I Single Plant or Clump AM-02 Paederia foetida - Skunk vine 1 Scattered Plants or Clumps AM-02 Phyllostachys aurea - Golden bamboo П Single Plant or Clump AM-02 Sphagneticola trilobata - Wedelia 11 Single Plant or Clump AM-02